Anc3vt/ancevt-cli/README.md

 # Ancevt CLI Framework

 A lightweight but powerful Java framework for building **CLI tools** and **REPL (Read-Eval-Print Loop) applications**.
-It combines the simplicity of argument parsing with a flexible command registry and built-in REPL loop, giving you an **out-of-the-box interactive shell** in just a few lines.
+It combines simple **argument parsing**, a **flexible command registry**, and a built-in **interactive shell**, giving you a production-ready CLI in just a few lines.

-This library is perfect for developer tools, admin consoles, embedded CLIs, or even educational projects.
+This library is perfect for developer tools, admin consoles, embedded CLIs, or even educational projects where you want to experiment with command interpreters.

 ---